icidasset/icidasset/src/Writings/health-fitness.md

 ### Extra information

-- Good for the gut: Fermented foods, Kombucha.
+- Good for the gut: soluble fiber, fermented foods, kombucha.
-- Carbs can best be eaten early in the day (you're more insulin sensitive later in the day).
+- Carbs can best be eaten early in the day (you're more insulin resistant later in the day).
-- Meal frequency doesn't matter.
+- Eating less frequent helps with reducing insulin resistance.
 - Keep at least 20 minutes between meal portions.
 - Don't think about your BMI, it's not relevant.
 - Creatine is the only "good" supplement for muscle growth.